Coinbase vs Kraken for US Investors 2026: Which Crypto Exchange Actually Wins?

 Who Should Choose Coinbase?

-Go with Coinbase if you're:
+Pick Coinbase if you're:

 Who Should Choose Kraken?

-Kraken is your exchange if you're:
+Go with Kraken if you're:

 - An active or intermediate trader who wants lower fees without a monthly subscription